mattwach/battery_drainer/README.md

     max_watts 1 150

+### Testing

+The console provides a `fake_mv` command.
+If used, the voltage sense logic will provide that value instead of the actual voltage reading.
+It is useful for doing testing with no battery connected (since you can't otherwise make it to the charging screen)  Using this setting with a battery connected is not recommended.

 ## Parts list

 To see the parts list, open up the schematic in KiCad and look at the "Symbol